rozek/postman-collection-for-voltcloud/README.md

 If you want to experiment with customer management, you should also configure a new customer:

 * **customer_email_address**<br>set its `initial value` or `current value` (or both) to the email address of your new customer
 * **customer_password**<br>set its `current value` to the intended password of your new customer.
-Because of restrictions implied by VoltCloud, the password must consist of 8 or more characters with at least one digit, one lower case and one upper case letter in order to be accepted
+Because of restrictions implied by VoltCloud, the password must consist of 8 or more characters with at least one digit, one lower case letter and one upper case letter in order to be accepted
 * **customer_confirmation**<br>VoltCloud uses this setting to detect accidental typing errors in the password.
 Normally, you should set the `current value` of this variable to the same value as `customer_password` - unless you want to test the behaviour of VoltCloud in case of  mismatches

 **Nota bene**: do not forget to "Save" your entries afterwards or they will not be considered!